-Soft-baked, thick style peanut butter cookies topped with Reese’s peanut butter cups.
+Soft-baked and super thick peanut butter cookies topped with Reese’s peanut butter cups.
 They’re exactly like peanut butter blossoms but with a peanut butter cup!

-Have you tried my go-to peanut butter cookie recipe yet?
-Soft, thick, ultra chewy cookies exploding with peanut butter flavor.
+Have you tried my go-to peanut butter cookie dough yet?
+Soft ‘n’ thick peanut butter cookies exploding with peanut butter flavor.
 They’re the most peanutbutteriest cookies I’ve ever tasted (technical terms here, of course).
-In fact, a couple readers have even told me that the cookies taste like the soft peanut butter inside of a peanut butter cup.
+In fact, a couple readers have even told me that the cookies taste like the peanut butter filling of a peanut butter cup.
 Now how good does that sound?!

-I have so many cookie recipes using my peanut butter cookie dough:
+I have so many peanut butter cookie recipes using my peanut butter cookie dough:

 - Soft-Baked Peanut Butter Lovers’ Cookies